pawelngei/angular-typescript/README.md

  - Transclusion
  - `$parse`, `$sompile`, `angular.element`
  - `e.preventDefault` magic

+## Services, factories and REST architecture
+ - Differences between Services and Factories: http://stackoverflow.com/a/26924234
+ - What about the REST?
+ - AJAX with `$http`
+ - Consume REST resources with `$resource`
+ - Asynchronous programming and `$q` promises
+ - Swagger UI for your lovely backend guy: http://swagger.io/, http://bitoftech.net/2014/08/25/asp-net-web-api-documentation-using-swagger/

 ## Internationalisation (i18n)
  - How to activate internationalization in a project